TL;DR – How to Start Selling Online in China (2025)

 If you are interested in introducing your company or brand to this market, do not hesitate to contact InfluChina, an e-commerce agency in China whose purpose is to promote the presence of foreign companies in China through strategic collaborations with Chinese influencers.

-If you are interested in introducing your company or brand in this market, do not hesitate to contact InfluChina, an e-Commerce agency in China
+This guide is designed for international SMEs, e-commerce brands, Amazon and marketplace sellers, and established retailers who want a practical, step-by-step roadmap to start selling online in China.
+If you are interested in introducing your company or brand in this market, do not hesitate to contact InfluChina, an e-Commerce agency in China.

 To distinguish between e-commerce and traditional commerce, it’s important to recognize that traditional commerce involves face-to-face, physical interaction between buyers and sellers.
 E-commerce, on the other hand, enables transactions without direct contact, allowing consumers to purchase products from virtually anywhere, regardless of geographic distance.